DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 ### Performing Actions on the Page

-Every test should be capable of interacting with a page content.
+Every test should be capable of interacting with page content.
 To perform user actions, TestCafe provides a number of [actions](../test-api/actions/index.md): `click`, `hover`, `typeText`, `setFilesToUpload`, etc.
 They can be called in a chain.